Platekun/Avalon/templates/libraries/aws-ci-cd/README.md

 avalon build
 ```

+## Git Hooks

+Git hooks are a mean to fire off custom scripts when certain important actions occur while performing [🌳 Git](https://git-scm.com) actions.
+Git hooks are located in the `.git/hooks` where each file represents a different hook.

+Avalon sets up two client-side hooks:

+- `pre-commit`: Will format files before `git commit`.
+- `pre-push`:
+  - Will prevent any `git push` action to `master`/`main`/`dev` branches.
+  - Will format files before `git push`.

 ## CI/CD

 CI/CD is a modern software development practice in which incremental changes are made frequently and then the code is delivered quickly.
 It is a way to provide value to customers efficientlly by using automations to shorten the release cycles.